-The Native American Youth and Family Center is part of the Homeless Youth Continuum in Multnomah County.
+Native American Youth and Family Center is part of the Homeless Youth Continuum in Multnomah County.
 We work with youth, ages 16 to 24, experiencing homelessness and housing instability.

 Unaccompanied youth ages 16–24 years old who are experiencing homelessness in Multnomah County should contact our program.
 Homeless youth services advocates will meet with youth interested in services either here at NAYA or out in the community.

-Walk in hours are not available at this time.
+Walk-in hours are not available at this time.

-The goal of the Homeless Youth Program is to provide stable supports around housing and other basic human needs like food, hygiene, childcare, and connection to culture.
+The goal of the Youth Housing Program is to provide stable supports around housing and other basic human needs like food, hygiene, childcare, and connection to culture.
 Our youth development advocates are trained in trauma-informed care and understand the unique circumstances that lead to homelessness within the Native community.
-Following NAYA’s wraparound service model, the Homeless Youth Program works with clients to develop their plans to meet long-term goals included employment, education, and healing from domestic violence, substance abuse, and systemic traumas.
+Following NAYA’s wraparound service model, the Youth Housing Program works with clients to develop their plans to meet long-term goals included employment, education, and healing from domestic violence, substance abuse, and systemic traumas.
 We believe culture is healing.

 We are a highly mobile staff that can meet your needs by connecting you with:

 • Culturally appropriate services

 • The local Native community or other cultural communities

 • On-site and mobile screening for shelter services and other safety services